Where is the venue and how do I get to there?

 I have mobility issues, where is the best place to sit?

-We have accessible seats reserved on both the flat floor and in the boxes but unfortunately access to all other seating areas includes:
+We have accessible seats reserved on both the flat floor and in the boxes.
+Access to all other seating areas includes:

 From ground floor to the tiered seating = 1-10 steps